zkochan/zkochan.github.io/_posts/2015-06-24-vanilla-ab-testing-with-abo.md

 Once you have the standard Abo project generated, you can bundle the Abo scripts by running `foso build -m` or self-host them by running `foso serve`.
 [Foso][] is a static server that bundles resources using some simple conventions.
 If you don't have it already, you can install it by running `npm install -g foso`.

-Foso will bundle your files into the `_build` directory.
+Foso will bundle your files into the `dist` directory.
 A simple project will have only one file bundled into that folder: `index.js`.
 That file will have to be added to every single page of your website.
-If you run `foso serve` then Foso will run a static server hosting the snippets from the `_build` directory.
+If you run `foso serve` then Foso will run a static server hosting the snippets from the `dist` directory.

 The standard address of the static server is `http://localhost:1769/`, so you can just add a reference to `http://localhost:1769/index.js` to your website in order to test Abo locally.